 Each week, TopResume's career advice expert, Amanda Augustine, answers user questions like the one below from Quora and the Ask Amanda form.
 A certified professional career coach (CPCC) and resume writer (CPRW), Amanda has been helping professionals improve their careers for over 10 years.
 Have a question for Amanda?
 Submit it here.

-Q: How do I juggle one job offer while I wait for another from my No. 1 company?
+Q: How do I juggle one job offer while waiting to hear back from my No. 1 company?

 I received a job offer, but I'm also waiting to hear back from a preferred employer.
 What now? — Nicole K.

 What a great problem to have — congrats!
-While many would envy your current situation, having to juggle multiple job offers can certainly be stressful.
+While many would envy your current situation during the job search, having to juggle multiple job offers can certainly be stressful.

-Here’s what you can do to juggle each job offer with professionalism.
-Reach out to the company who’s already offered you a position — let’s call them Company A — and tell them that, while you’re interested in the position, you’d like a little time to think things over and discuss the opportunity with your family.
-This can usually buy you a few days’ time to get in touch with your preferred employer and gauge your chances of receiving an offer from them.
+Here's what you can do to juggle each job offer with professionalism.
+Reach out to the company who's already offered you a position — let's call them Company A — and ask for more time to think things over and discuss the opportunity with your family.
+This can usually buy you a few days' time to get in touch with your preferred employer and gauge your chances of receiving an offer from them.